sha224/ipfs-publisher/README.md

 # IPFS Publisher
-A tool to publish a static site to IPFS
+A tool to build a static site, publish it to IPFS and update the dnslink record.

 ## Installation
 Ensure that you have curl, jq and yq installed.
 Clone this repository and install it simply by doing: